ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 * The analyzer should also deal with "UWP min-version".
 Let's hold off on that until Microsoft actually releases a new version of UWP with new contracts.
-It will require the analyzer to read from the .vbproj/.csproj to discover `TargetPlatformMinVersion`, and then read through `Windows Kits\10\Platforms.xml` to discover versions of which contracts is in TargetPlatformMinVersion, and then read through metadata definition of WinRT types to discover whether an API is in the appropriate version of the contract or not.
+It will require the analyzer to read from the .vbproj/.csproj to discover `TargetPlatformMinVersion`, and then read through `Windows Kits\10\Platforms.xml` to discover versions of which contracts is in TargetPlatformMinVersion.
+This will yield a list of contract names (which are the same as assembly names) and versions.
+Then it can use Roslyn to look through the metadata that your app references, figure out which assembly it came from, and figure out whether it's in the MinVersion.
+I'm not sure how to deal with type-forwarders.
+I wonder if the attribute should say `[PlatformSpecific(version)]`?
+Or should it just use the plain flat `[PlatformSpecific]` attribute for everything outside the MinVersion?
+This latter choice is simpler.
+If you lower your min, then you'd have to put the attribute in more places.
+If you increase the min, the analyzer could detect cases where an existing attribute is no longer needed.

 * It might be nice to be more specific about *which* platform.
 Maybe create a few more attributes `[MobileSpecific]`, `[DesktopSpecific]`, `[XboxSpecific]` and so on, all descending from the common base class.
 The analyzer would need hard-coded knowledge of which attributes apply to which Platform Extension SDK.
+It would need to read .vbproj/.csproj to find all `<SDKReference>` directives, and then read from `Windows Kits\10\ExtensionSDKs\sdk\version\SDKManifest.xml` to find the list of contract names (assembly names) and versions associated with that platform.
-It would need a way to compute which contract a given WinRT invocation comes from.
-Then it would need to read `Windows Kits\10\ExtensionSDKs` to find which of the ExtensionSDKs include that contract.
-(There might be several).
-I don't yet know how versions will work.
+Then for any API access it would have to figure out which of the PlatformSDKs contain that API.
+(There might be several.)
+I also don't yet know how versions will work.
 Will users also need to have a `TargetExtensionSDKMinVersion`?
 Or will that be inferred from the main UWP TargetPlatformMinVersion?
 Let's wait and see.
+Actually, upon further reflection, I think this whole feature request might be wrong approach.
+The whole point of correct adaptivity is that you don't just say `if (xbox)`.
+Instead you do an API-by-API check of whether a given API is present.

 * It might be nice to recognize `[PlatformSpecific]` on parameters.
 But maybe that's just getting altogether too fussy.
 We can't track it on locals, so tracking it on parameters